gaboraszabo/sherlock/README.md

 <!-- badges: end -->

 The **{sherlock} R package** provides powerful graphical displays and statistical tools to aid structured problem solving and diagnosis.
-It is designed to seamlessly work with the `tidyverse` set of packages.
+The functions of the package are especially useful for applying the process of elimination as a problem diagnosis technique. **{sherlock}** was designed to seamlessly work with the `tidyverse` set of packages.

 *“That is to say, nature’s laws are causal; they reveal themselves by